shannonklett/mars-rover/README.md

     Each line represents the final position and orientation of the robots of the form (x, y, orientation) and optionally whether the robot was lost.

 # Assumptions
+1. The first number for the grid specifies the width (x) and the second number of the grid specifies the height (y).
+1. The grid is 0-indexed.
+For example, in a 4x4 grid, a rover can be at (0,0) but not (4,4).
+The max position would be (3,3).
 1. Multiple rovers do not affect each other.
 For example, there can be multiple rovers in the same space.